 When he was in eighth grade, Steve Jobs decided to build a frequency counter for a school project and needed parts.
 Someone suggested that he call Bill Hewlett.
 Finding a William Hewlett in the telephone book, the 12-year-old Jobs called and asked, "Is this the Bill Hewlett of Hewlett-Packard?"
 "Yes," said Bill.
 Jobs made his request.
 Bill spent some time talking to him about his project.
 Several days later, Jobs went to HP and picked up a bag full of parts that Bill had put together for him.
 Subsequently, Jobs landed a summer job at HP.
 He later went on to co-found Apple Computer.

-Ask and you too shall receive… Remember be there for others and others will be there for you!
+Remember be there for others and others will be there for you!
+Happy Asking!